term7/RaspberryPi-VLC_Videolooper/README.md

 # 02 - Setup unprivileged Workstation User

-We have been using this Videolooper on a Raspberry Pi that had to be reachable via SSH over the internet, which is why we set up an unprivileged user account called *workstation* to run our autoplay script.
+Often we have been using this Videolooper on a Raspberry Pi that had to be reachable via SSH over the internet, which is why we set up an unprivileged user account.
+For this guide we use a user account called *workstation* to run our autoplay script.
 But first we grant our new user also admin rights.
 This makes it easy to change all required settings, so in future our Raspberry Pi will automatically log in as *workstation*.
 We will revoke admin rights later.

-SIDE NOTE: This is a [security](https://www.raspberrypi.org/documentation/configuration/security.md) related precaution and we strongly recommend you run the Vidolooper in an unprivileged user account if your Raspberry Pi is exposed to the internet.
-Then you should also consider to set up a firewall and to harden your SSH login configuration.
+SIDE NOTE: Running the Videolooper in an unprivileged user account is a [security](https://www.raspberrypi.org/documentation/configuration/security.md) related precaution and we strongly recommend you follow this setup if your Raspberry Pi is exposed to the internet.
+Then you should also consider to set up a firewall and to harden your SSH configuration (i.e. disable root login).

 To create the user *workstation* with all privileges, log into your Raspberry Pi via SSH and execute the following commands (you will be asked to create a password for your new user):